evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

     	- What you have to remember: you gotta get all your data into the same coordinate reference system (CRS).
 Rasters, vectors, all of it.
     - Scale
     	- What are you trying to show?
-    	- Large-scale: zoomed-in, smaller denominator
-    	- Small-scale: zoomed-out, larger denominator
+    	- Zoomed in/zoomed out?
 	- 1.x Gather raster data, diff between vector and raster
 		- 1.x.x Harvesting from ESRI stuff
 			- ESRI's got a dozen nouns for "data pipe for vector and raster geodata," there's Feature Services, Feature Layers, Map Services, Tile Services, Image Services, Scene Services, Geoprocessing Services, Network Services, Web Map Services, Web Feature Services, Web Map Tile Service, Web Coverage Service, Hosted Layers, Stream Services, Locator Services, Data Stores.
 I have no idea what these nouns are, can't find a bestiary, you are on your own.
+			- Harvesting from REST Servers
+			- Joseph Elfelt's GIS list
 		- 1.x.x Elevation data: collected by lidar/radar, basic concept
+			- Terrain necessity
 			- USGS sources
 			- OpenTopography
-			- Viewfinder panoramas
+			- Viewfinder panoramas: filtered DEMs
 			- Eduard
 			- Undersea data
 				- GEBCO